HoAnhKhoaVN/STR_Vietnam_Temple/README.md

 [Try Demo on our website](https://www.jaided.ai/easyocr)
 ## What's new
+- 22 August 2023 - Version 0.2
+    - Integrate OCR into the pipeline
+    - Recognition for vertical texts.
+    - Postprocessing for vertical texts.

-- 11 April 2023 - Version 0.1
+- 11 August 2023 - Version 0.1
     - Code fullflow for STR Chinese Temples.
     - Code backend and fronents for demo.
     - Code postprocessing for final output.

 ## What's coming next
-- Recognition for vertical texts.
-- Postprocessing for vertical texts.

 - Train more accurate model detection and recognition text
 - Collect and label datasets.
 - Host on server have GPU.